 - Swimwear is a must on Honeymoon Island!
 You will want to swim and relax on the beach.
 If you are walking along the beach, make sure you are wearing shoes as there are mangroves and some roots might be sticking out of the sand.

-READ NEXT: The Best Things to do in Orland for Adults
+Read More: The Best Things to Do in Orland for Adults

 - Explore the island: Spend the day on the island, swimming, working on your tan, and relaxing in this tranquil paradise.

-- Go kayak on the 3-miles trail exploring the mangrove forest.
+- Go kayak on the 3-mile trail exploring the mangrove forest.

 - Enjoy the wildlife: Enjoy the bird sanctuary, including ospreys, pink roseate spoonbills, eagles, and hundreds of migratory birds.

-- Go kayaking around the island: as in the clear water, you spot the local wildlife – spot dolphins, horseshow crabs, live shells, and stingrays.
+- Go kayaking around the island: as in the clear water, you spot the local wildlife – spot dolphins, horseshoe crabs, live shells, and stingrays.
 Occasionally you will also spot manatees.